6 Steps to Answering the Renovate Vs Build Question

 #5 Which solution would be more future proof?

-Think about whether a renovation would be able to support you and your family for the next two, five or ten years and if it will cater to the needs of everyone long term.
+Think about whether a renovation will support your family for the next two, five, or even ten years.
 Does the layout actually work for when the kids become older or the elderly parent moves in, or are some major structural changes required to achieve what you really need?
-Whichever your choice, ensuring that a floor plan is both future proof for you and unless you plan on staying there forever, saleable down the track, is a good plan.

 #6 Talk to experts